-- 4.13.1 Admission of international applicants is subject to the conditions set out in the Immigration Act 13 of 2002. - 4.13.2 The success of an international application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation and state approval. - 4.13.3 All prospective international students are required to submit proof of English language proficiency, which may consist of: - (a) the results of the internationally recognised International English Language Testing System (IELTS) test (with a score determined by the relevant faculty); or - (b) English passed at school-leaving level (at a level determined by the relevant faculty); or
+- 4.13.1 Admission of international applicants is subject to the conditions set out in the Immigration Act 13 of 2002. - 4.13.2 The success of an international application depends on both the confirmation of academic acceptance and the obtaining of the necessary statutory documentation and state approval. - 4.13.3 All prospective international students are required to submit proof of English language proficiency, which may consist of: - the results of the internationally recognised International English Language Testing System (IELTS) test (with a score determined by the relevant faculty/college);